Working with Embedded Wizard: Managing variants

 As described above, static variants depend on profiles.
 For example, if you have a variant configured with its attribute VariantCond to depend on the profile Device_RevB, the variant is used only when you generate code for this profile Device_RevB.
 Similarly, when you prototype the application, the currently selected profile decides implicitly about the selection of variants.

 The following example demonstrates it.
-In this project you will find a device class serving as an interface to mediate between the GUI application and the real device.
-Since this example application should run on two different devices, the device class is overridden by two variants.
-The first variant implements the interface to interact with device A and the second variant implements the interface to interact with device B. In turn, the original device class doesn't contain any particular device specific implementation.
+In this project you will find a Device Interface class serving as an interface to mediate between the GUI application and the real device.
+Since this example application should run on two different devices, the Device Interface class is overridden by two variants.
+The first variant implements the interface to interact with device A and the second variant implements the interface to interact with device B. In turn, the original Device Interface class doesn't contain any particular device specific implementation.
 It defines just the interface.